-The biological monitoring program was initiated with Round 1 (2004-2008), continued during Round 2 (2009-2013), and will continue in Round 3 (2017-2021).
-Previous rounds focused on benthic macroinvertebrate sampling.
-Round 3 is structured to include sampling for fish, crayfish, mussels, and herpetofauna.
+The biological monitoring program was initiated with Round 1 (2004-2008), continued during Round 2 (2009-2013) and Round 3 (2017-2021), and will continue in Round 4 (2023-2027).
+The first two rounds focused on benthic macroinvertebrate sampling as the primary biological indicator.
+Round 3 was expanded to include sampling for fish, crayfish, mussels, and herpetofauna.
+Round 4 will continue sampling the same assemblages as in Round 3.
 The primary goals of the program are to assess the current status of biological stream resources, establish a baseline for comparison with current and future assessments, and to relate them to specific programmatic activities.
 Example activities include best management practice (BMP) installation, storm water permitting, watershed assessment and management, and guidelines for future development.
 The County currently uses a combination of chemical sampling, geomorphic assessment, storm water sampling, and biological sampling to assist in its environmental management decision-making process.
 The continuation of the comprehensive biological monitoring program described in this document is a significant contribution to the needs of Anne Arundel County to evaluate and manage its streams.
-By sampling biology and stream habitat at approximately 384 sites over a 5-year period (an increase from 240 sites each in Rounds 1 and 2, in order to include sampling of smaller streams, not previously addressed) and integrating the biological sampling program results with chemical, hydrologic, physical habitat, geomorphological, and land use data, the County will be able to provide a comprehensive characterization of stream condition.
+By sampling biology and stream habitat at approximately 192 sites over a 5year period and integrating the biological sampling program results with chemical, hydrologic, physical habitat, geomorphological, and land use data, the County will be able to provide a comprehensive characterization of stream condition.